gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 **My research agenda focuses on comprehending how people understand social inequality**.
 In my ongoing doctoral dissertation I explore how socioeconomic segregation within individuals' social environments influences their attitudes towards inequality, with an emphasis on perceptions of inequality and preferences for redistribution.
 I am excited about the opportunity to contribute meaningfully to the understanding of these complex social dynamics.

+Here you can find part of my work: publications, work in progress, conferences, teaching and more.

+{{% staticref "uploads/resume.pdf" "newtab" %}}Download my CV{{% /staticref %}}

 {style="text-align: justify;"}